jdprichards/jdprichards/VideoPages/CollisionDetection.md

 $$

 <p style="font-size:16px ">
-    Collisions occur when the distance between the models is less than the radius of the sphere.
+    Collisions occur when the distance between the models is less than the radia of the spheres combinded.
+As they are constant round each sphere.
 </p>

 $$